tilburgsciencehub/website/content/topics/Analyze/Regression/linear-regression/interpret-regression-result.md

 ---
-title: "Understand the Summary Statistics of Regression Output in R"
+title: "How to Read the Summary Output of Linear Regression in R"
 description: "Learn how to interpret the summary output of a linear regression model, e.g. coefficients, standard error, significance, R-squared etcetera."
 keywords: "R, regression, interpretation, output, model, summary, linear, analysis, interpret, analyze"
 draft: false